pbideau/SCIoI_summer_school/README.md

 ```

 Follow the Visual Studio link to open meshcat in your browser and append `/static/` (including the trailing slash) to the URL.

+Alternatively, open the following URL in your browser: `http://<IP-of-your-robot>:7000/static/` (including the trailing slash).

 ## 5. Keyboard Control